lstasiak/JChess/README.md

 Project is in the construction phase.

 ### Current status:
-doing a research on to d3.js for using to build GUI
+doing a research on to d3.js and React for using to build GUI

 ### Goal:
 To make playable standard chess game and attempting to implement the learning algorithm in java language.